Balloons are made of two substances – latex and Mylar. Most people are familiar with latex (rubber) balloons, so we'll cover these first.

 Balloons filled with air will last for days to weeks, and can be filled the day before your function.
 Balloons filled with helium gas usually last less than a day, and need to be inflated on the day of your function.
 If you are DIY, always do a test inflation the day before to determine the flying time of the balloons under your conditions.

 Flying times will depend on the size and quality of the balloons, and the conditions on the day you inflate them.
 A standard size helium balloon is 28cm (11") and should fly for 12-18 hours, but this is highly dependant upon local conditions.
 Balloons are adversely affected by heat, wind and sun, so keep them in a cool, dark place until needed.
-Australia is a hot country, so I am always conservative with balloon flying times, and any extra is a bonus.
-Dont leave helium filled balloons in your car while you shop for the party pay the extra for delivery or DIY at the venue just before the function.
+Australia is a hot country, so we are always conservative with balloon flying times, and any extra is a bonus.
+Don’t leave helium filled balloons in your car or car boot while you shop for the party – pay the extra for delivery or DIY at the venue just before the function.

 If you need a cheap balloon, try the Alpen 25cm balloons, which are smaller than recommended for helium filling, but give reasonable performance (around 6-12 hours flying time with gas).
 Alpen 30cm balloons give quite good performance when filled with helium, but their neck is short which makes tying difficult.
 Be careful not to over-inflate lesser quality balloons, as larger than recommended size will have a much higher breakage rate than better quality balloons.